DCAN-Labs/hbcd-docs/docs/instruments/pregexp/mh/apa12.md

 # Mental Health

+## TO DO LIST

+- add links to papers referenced in data warning and make sure they are included in References section as well
+- streamline Instrument Description section to be less redundant (eg can probably add information from HBCD Modification Details into main text and remove infobox)
+- list scoring procedures separately to streamline text

+## CONTENT
 **Full Name**: DSM-5 Self-Rated Level 1 and Level 2 (version 8a) Cross-Cutting Symptom Measure—Adult
 **Acronym**: APA 1/2
 **Table Name**: `pex_bm_apa`